haliechm/POKER_GAME_UNC/README.md

 * Four of a Kind
   * A hand that contains fours cards that all match in rank with an arbitrary fifth card.
 The hand value should be 8 and the hand rank is the rank of the four matching cards.
 * Straight Flush
   * A hand that is both a straight and a flush.
-The hand value should be 9 and the hand rank is the rank of the highest card in the hand.
+The hand value should be 9 and the hand rank is the rank of the highest card in the hand (again with the caveat about the wheel).

 The PokerHand interface defines the following methods that should be implemented by your PokrHandImpl class: